INDUSTRIAL & OFFLINE

 When the Harlem Transfer facility opened for business, it's primary interchange partners were the Erie, Central Railroad of New Jersey and the Delaware, Lackawanna & Western Railroads.
 In 1902, the Baltimore & Ohio Railroad entered into agreement to interchange at this facility as well.

 In 1906, the Delaware, Lackawanna & Western Railroad purchased the property outright and took control of the operations for their exclusive use, but kept the Harlem Transfer Company as a subsidiary with its own name, and leaving the other railroads to build their own carfloat terminals on the Harlem River.
-It is this independent name that influenced me to list this facility on this website.
+However, it appears the Erie Railroad would retain their presence at this facility through the 1930's.

-However, by referencing the Arrival Notice card in the Memorabilia Chapter, the Baltimore & Ohio Railroad is still listed with Delaware, Lackawanna & Western & Erie Railroads in 1907.
-So, the actual year that the Baltimore & Ohio Railroad presence ended at Harlem Transfer is uncertain.
+Also, by referencing the Arrival Notice card in the Memorabilia Chapter, the Baltimore & Ohio Railroad is still listed with Delaware, Lackawanna & Western & Erie Railroads in 1907.
+So, the actual year that the Baltimore & Ohio Railroad presence ended at Harlem Transfer is uncertain..

 .